 Phase 5: Restore High Speed, Power, Proprioception & Agility

-Most calf injuries occur during high-speed activities, which place enormous forces on your contractile and non-contractile calf muscle structures.
+Most calf injuries occur during high-speed activities, forcing enormous forces on your contractile and non-contractile calf muscle structures.
 Your physiotherapist will guide your best prevention strategy to avoid a recurrent calf tear.

-Depending on the specific requirements of your sport or lifestyle, your physiotherapist will introduce appropriate exercises and activities.
-These exercises usually that will address your speed, agility, proprioception and power to prepare you for lower recurrence risk sport-specific training.
+Depending on your sport or lifestyle’s specific requirements, your physiotherapist will introduce appropriate exercises and activities.
+These exercises will usually address your speed, agility, proprioception and power to prepare you for lower recurrence risk sport-specific training.

 Phase 6: Return to Sport

 All sports are different.
-Depending on your chosen sport, your physiotherapist will address the physical needs of your activity or sport and incorporate them into your specific return to sport program.
+Depending on your chosen sport, your physiotherapist will address your activity or sport’s physical needs and incorporate them into your specific return to sport program.
 Your progressed training regime, including neuromuscular training, is your best chance to enable a safe and injury-free return to your chosen sport.
 Hubscher et al. (2010).

 While the grade of your calf muscle tear will determine whether your rehabilitation process will take days, weeks or months, there is no specific period for your progressions from each stage to the next.
-Your injury rehabilitation status determined by many factors, including your functional ability and tissue healing maturity.
+Many factors, including your functional ability and tissue healing maturity, determine your injury rehabilitation status.
 These are all things considered by your physiotherapist during their clinical assessment of you.

 Your physiotherapist will carefully monitor each of your progressions.
 The last thing you want is to attempt to progress prematurely to the next level and lead to re-injury and the resulting frustration of an extended rehabilitation period.